 - The Communications Center/911

 Applications are accepted year round.
-Currently, only one academy is conducted each year (normally begins in spring).
+Currently, the Department offers two classes per year (Spring and Fall).
 The applications are considered in the order they were received.
 If you are selected to participate, you will receive a letter from the Training Division sent to the address on your application.